 - It drastically reduces the total calories you take daily.
 Unfortunately, the intake of a very-low-calorie diet, sometimes, can make you feel sluggish.

 - Although you may lose weight when you follow this meal plan, when you return to your regular diet, you are likely to gain the weight right back as the intake of your calories gets back to normal.

-- Nutritionally, it is not considered to be a balanced diet as you are likely to miss out on some essential nutrients and vitamins that your body needs.
+- Nutritionally speaking, it is not considered to be a balanced diet as you are likely to miss out on some essential nutrients and vitamins that your body needs.

-- You may consume more salt than is required because it contains more sodium, primarily if you feed on canned soup.
+- You may consume more sodium than is required because it contains more salt, primarily if you feed on canned soup.

-- The feeling of deprivation is another thing you are likely to feel.
+- The feeling of deprivation is another thing you are likely to experience.

-- It discourages you from consuming whole grains.
+- It discourages you from consuming whole grain products.

 - Overpromises short-term weight loss.